-A student/PhD student/graduate/post-doc can go for an exchange for a traineeship to any foreign institution that is related to the participant’s course of study and is located in a member country or a country associated with the Erasmus+ Programme, other than the participant’s country of residence during their studies.
+A student/PhD student/graduate can go for an exchange for a traineeship to any foreign institution that is related to the participant’s course of study and is located in a member country or a country associated with the Erasmus+ Programme, other than the participant’s country of residence during their studies.
 MUB may or may not have a bilateral agreement signed with such institution.
-A candidate for an exchange should find an institution by themselves and should obtain an invitation for a traineeship.
+A candidate for an exchange should find an institution by themselves and should obtain an invitation for a traineeship (Letter of Intent).
 Traineeships may take place in foreign hospitals, companies, research facilities, non-profit organisations and other institutions.
 It is prohibited to undertake a traineeship in the EU institutions and institutions responsible for handling EU programmes.
 If a traineeship takes place in a higher education institution, such institution has to hold a valid Erasmus card (ECHE).
 The range of a traineeship has to be concurrent with the participant’s course of study.

 There are both long-term (from 2 to 12 months) and short-term (from 5 to 30 days) traineeship mobilities offered.
 However, for a short-term mobility, it is obligatory to complete an additional online part.
 It is possible to travel during every year of studies, except for the first year (applies to every mobility) and the sixth year (applies to mobility for studies).